rdwrome/261sp24/README.md

 Midterm - March 26| 10%
 Final Project - May 7| 30%
 **Total**|**100%**

-## Submissions and documentation

-### Guidelines for submissions
-- Every assignment must be submitted GitHub+Canvas
-- Late submissions will not be accepted, but I will drop the lowest homework grade.
-- Most assignments you submit must have two parts:
-  - the code/program itself (eg. a .py file)
-  - documentation of the code/program (always in Markdown as a .md file)

 ### Steps to submit via GitHub+Canvas
   1. Make a folder in your GitHub private repository named after the assignment (i.e. {yourusername}/itp/scratch, etc.)